open-mmlab/mmselfsup/docs/en/migration.md

 In the config of models, there are two main different parts.

-One is that there is a new key called `data_preprocessor`, which is responsible for preprocessing the data, like normalization, channel convertion, etc.
+One is that there is a new key called `data_preprocessor`, which is responsible for preprocessing the data, like normalization, channel conversion, etc.

 The other one is that a new key `loss` in `head` to determine the loss function of the algorithm.